gzd2032/udacity-capstone/backend/README.md

 #### Python 3.8.2

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+This application was built on the latest version of python

 #### Virtual Enviornment

-We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Navigate to the `/backend` directory and create a virtual environment:

 example setup using virtual env
 ``` virtual env